 Marinate the beef:

-- In a medium bowl, add everything for the marinating the beef (beef, water, cornstarch, oil, Shaoxing, salt, and baking soda).
-Mix the ingredients until everything is well combined and the beef is well coated with the marinade.
-Set aside to marinate for at least 10 to 15 minutes, or overnight in the fridge.*Do prepare the beef first so that it can marinade while you prepare the rest of the ingredients!
+- Next, add the cornstarch and mix until the beef is well coated.
+Finish the marinade by adding oil.
+Mix until evenly combined.
+Set the beef aside to marinate for about 10 to 15 minutes as you prepare the rest of the ingredients.
+You can also let the beef marinate overnight.*Do prepare the beef first so that it can marinade while you prepare the rest of the ingredients!
 This way you can maximize your time.*

 Prepare the sauce:

 - In a bowl, add all the ingredients for the sauce (soy sauce, water, sugar, cornstarch, and sesame oil).
 Mix until no more cornstarch clumps are visible.
 Set aside until needed.*If you prefer a thicker sauce, you can add an extra teaspoon or two of cornstarch.
-If you prefer a thinner sauce, reduce the cornstarch to 2 to 3 teaspoons.*
+If you prefer a thinner sauce, reduce the cornstarch by 1 to 2 teaspoons.

 Make the beef and broccoli: